-Growing up in the central valley town of Stockton, Calif., where his family settled after moving from La Piedad Michoacán, Mexico, Jesus Cazares, D.C., a 2013 graduate of Palmer’s San Jose campus, grew up in a hostile environment.
+Growing up in the central valley town of Stockton, Calif., where his family settled after moving from La Piedad Michoacán, Mexico, Jesus Cazares, D.C., a 2013 graduate of Palmer’s West campus, grew up in a hostile environment.

 By the time he started morning classes at Franklin High School, Dr. Cazares had already seen the struggle among the Hispanic population to gain a humble living.
 He experienced firsthand the farming fields, which instilled in him the perseverance to continue his education.

 Following his high school graduation, Dr. Cazares was determined to go to college.
 With no guidance, he managed to earn two A.A. degrees, during which he experienced a painful loss in his life—the passing of his mother.

 This instilled in Dr. Cazares an even greater motivation to reach his goal of graduating from a major college or university, which he achieved when he earned his B.S. in biological science from California State University-Sacramento State in 2010.

 Dr. Cazares worked part-time for a parcel delivery company while earning his A.A. degrees at Delta College in Stockton, during which he suffered a traumatic back injury while lifting a heavy package, which led to his first experience as a chiropractic patient.